matteoagosti/matteoagosti.github.com/source/_posts/2012-10-28-automatic-screen-shot-sharing-with-dropbox-and-automator.markdown

 ![Screenshot of a folder action for desktop](http://www.matteoagosti.com/images/posts/Screen Shot 2012-10-28 at 10.42.55 PM.png)

-Add the `Filter Finder Items` action to select only images whose file name starts with `Screen Shot`
+Add the `Filter Finder Items` action to select only images whose file name starts with `Screen Shot` (if your installation is not in English you may have to replace `Screen Shot` with the translated version)

 ![Screenshot of a folder action for desktop](http://www.matteoagosti.com/images/posts/Screen Shot 2012-10-28 at 10.47.00 PM.png)